 Understanding these models will help you find a solution that fits your budget without forcing you to pay for features you won’t use.
 Let’s break down what you can expect to pay.

-Free vs. Paid Options
+Breaking Down Free vs. Paid Plans

 Many teams can get by with free tools, especially when they’re just starting out.
 Services like Gmail offer powerful features, such as automatically sorting messages into categories, at no cost.
 These are great for basic organization and can handle a surprising amount of email traffic.